syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Trendlines.md

 ### Polynomial

-Polynomial Trendline can be rendered by setting the trendline *Type* as Polynomial.
-You can change the polynomial order by using the **PolynomialOrder** of the trendlines.
+Polynomial trendline can be rendered by setting the type to **Polynomial**.
+You can change the polynomial order by using the **PolynomialOrder** property of the trendlines.
 It ranges from 2 to 6.

 {% highlight cshtml %}